The CatWISE2020 Quasar dipole: A Reassessment of the Cosmic Dipole Anomaly: Uncertainties and bias in the estimation of the number count dipole

 \section{Uncertainties and bias in the estimation of the number count dipole}

 In this section we examine how masking and cosmic variance broaden the uncertainties and potentially introduce bias in the measured dipole.
+Using the pseudo-$C_\ell$ mode-coupling matrix formalism for masked sky, developed in \cite{Hivon:2002}, we quantify the level of leakage of power across different modes for the \texttt{CatWISE2020} mask.
+Although a similar analysis was presented in \cite{Abghari:2024}, we include it here for completeness of our analysis.
+Our goal is to clarify the underlying mechanism in a manner directly connected to the systematics investigated in this work.
 The insights gained here will be incorporated into the construction of realistic mock quasar number-count simulations in Section~\ref{sec:s5}.